-The next stanza of ‘Small-Scale Reflections on a Great House’ speaks about community, and the dishes which were brought in by the neighbours.
+The next stanza of ‘Small-Scale Reflections on a Great House’ speaks about community and the dishes which were brought in by the neighbors.
 Nothing in this poem is contemporary.
 Everything, so far at least, has happened in the past.
-The neighbours brought in “greasy sweets“ a few days ago, “for the wedding anniversary ever God”.
+The neighbors brought in “greasy sweets“ a few days ago, “for the wedding anniversary ever God”.
 This speaks to the predominance of the Hindu religion throughout India.
 But also gives the

 Spirituality act of feeding a God a feeling of the commonplace.
 The dishes have been left behind, as though they were dishes for any living person.

 to rising suns, on another

 Line twenty-seven of ‘Small-Scale Reflections on a Great House’ begins by reiterating the fact that these dishes, along with everything else, are never going to leave the house they entered.